evkx/evkx.github.io/content/models/volkswagen/id.7/id.7_gtx_tourer/_index.md

 ### Regenerative braking

 The [regenerative braking](../../../../technology/regen/) system in this model offers several modes to enhance efficiency and driving experience.
 The most efficient option is the [**Automatic Regeneration Mode**](../../../../technology/regen/#automatic-regen-adaptive), where the vehicle coasts when possible and employs regenerative braking to reduce speed as needed. <br /><br />**Manual regeneration** is another mode, where regenerative braking is controlled by pressing the brake pedal.
 The brake system blends in physical brakes only when necessary. <br /><br/>  Another option is the [**Regen on Accelerator Pedal**](../../../../technology/regen/#one-pedal-driving) mode where regenerative braking is activated when the driver eases off the accelerator pedal.
 This system allows the vehicle to slow down and recover energy without the driver needing to press the brake pedal, a feature often referred to as **one-pedal driving**.
+However, it is not considered full one-pedal driving since, at low speeds, the vehicle will keep rolling until it comes to a stop by itself.

 ## Exterior

-The Volkswagen ID.7 GTX Tourer, with dimensions of 4961 mm in length, 1862 mm in width, and 1532 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
+The Volkswagen ID.7 GTX Tourer, with dimensions of 4961 mm in length, 1862 mm in width, and 1549 mm in height, falls into E-segment cars, also known as executive cars, are larger and more luxurious than their D-segment counterparts.
 They are designed to offer superior comfort, advanced technology, and high performance, making them suitable for a specific set of drivers.
-The Volkswagen ID.7 GTX Tourer is available in a total of 10 paint colors, including both solid and metallic options.
+The Volkswagen ID.7 GTX Tourer is available in a total of 5 paint colors, including several striking metallic options.
+Some of these paint options include two-tone paints where the roof and upper part of the body are painted in a different color, providing a distinctive and stylish look.

 You can select from multiple wheel options in different sizes on the Volkswagen ID.7 GTX Tourer, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

-- 235/55 tires on 19" rims front and 255/50 tires on 19" rims rear
+- 235/50 tires on 19" rims front and 255/45 tires on 19" rims rear
-- 235/50 tires on 20" rims front and 255/45 tires on 20" rims rear
+- 235/45 tires on 20" rims front and 255/40 tires on 20" rims rear
-- 235/45 tires on 21" rims front and 255/40 tires on 21" rims rear
+- 235/40 tires on 21" rims front and 265/35 tires on 21" rims rear

 More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.